 - Instructors should assign no more than 20–25 pages total in graded writing assignments, not including informal assignments, such as weekly reading responses or creative writing assignments.

 - Class participation—that is, the engagement and interaction of students during class time, not including formal oral presentations or any written work—may count for no more than 20% of the term grade, except when the instructor explicitly defines the evaluative basis for the participation grade and agrees to provide before midterm graded feedback to each student about his or her performance in this area of the course.

-- The committee expects every course to conclude with a final examination, term essay, or similar demonstration of proficiency in the course material.
+- The Committee expects every course to conclude with a final examination, term essay, or similar demonstration of proficiency in the course material.

-- In consensus with the judgment of the directors of undergraduate studies, as sought in spring 2014, the Course of Study Committee will henceforth use as a guideline that no final examination should count for more than 50% of the student’s term grade, unless compelling reasons to deviate from this cap are provided by the instructor and accepted by the committee.
+- In consensus with the judgment of the directors of undergraduate studies, as sought in spring 2014, the Course of Study Committee will henceforth use as a guideline that no final examination should count for more than 50% of the student’s term grade, unless compelling reasons to deviate from this cap are provided by the instructor and accepted by the Committee.

-- The committee expects that instructors will require all course assignments, other than term papers and term projects, to be submitted at the latest by the last day of reading period.
+- The Committee expects that instructors will require all course assignments, other than term papers and term projects, to be submitted at the latest by the last day of reading period.
 Term papers and term projects are to be submitted at the latest by the last day of the final examination period.

 - A department requests the addition of a graduate or professional school number to an undergraduate course.
-All courses requesting joint undergraduate/graduate status must answer two questions on the CIM form that explain why a dual level would be appropriate.